Your law firm is a gold mine for hackers.

 You’re aware of the importance of security but your colleagues may not be as educated on the matter.

 While not intentional, many security and privacy breaches actually result from the actions of employees.
-A great way to prevent this from happening is to build a security awareness by forming a security culture in the workplace.
+A great way to reduce the likeliness of internal breaches is to create more security awareness by forming a security culture in the workplace.

 Be transparent with your colleagues about the threats that are out there, how to prevent them, and what will happen if they don’t.

 Your current security budget may not be enough to satisfy the cybersecurity needs of your law firm.
-If that’s the case, it’s time to increase the budget to bridge this gap because not spending enough could potentially cost you more.
+If this is the case, it’s time to increase the budget to bridge this gap because not spending enough could potentially cost you more.

-One of the biggest threats to your firm is file sharing.
-During the many stages of litigation, legal professionals at your law firm will have to exchange privileged information with clients, colleagues, law clerks, co-counsel, and opposing counsel.
+One of the biggest threats to your law firm’s cybersecurity is file sharing.
+During the many stages of litigation, legal professionals and support staff at your firm will have to exchange privileged information with clients, colleagues, law clerks, co-counsel, and opposing counsel.

-You can’t rely on email or other consumer-grade file-sharing tools such as Google Drive, Dropbox, or OneDrive to share this information because these solutions are not equipped to prevent access to the information if it’s ever stolen.
-What’s worse?
-Sharing confidential files and documents via courier where you can’t be sure that they won’t get lost or even track who has seen the files.
+You can’t rely on email or other consumer-grade file-sharing tools such as Google Drive, Dropbox, or OneDrive to share this information because these solutions are not well-equipped to prevent access to the information if it’s ever stolen.
+What’s even worse?
+Sharing confidential files and documents via courier where you can’t be sure that they won’t get lost and fall into the wrong hands.

 An enterprise-grade file sharing solution is what you need.
-With the right secure file sharing solution, you can encrypt confidential information so that even if you do experience a data breach, the offender won’t be able to decrypt the data they steal and your confidential information will remain private.
+With the right secure file sharing solution, you can encrypt confidential information so that even if your information is stolen, the offender won’t be able to decrypt the data they steal.
+Your confidential information will remain private.